This post may contain affiliate links, which means I may earn a commission if you decide to purchase through my links.

-For artwork that you solely share digitally, you can get away with DPI that low.
+For artwork that you solely share digitally, you might be able to get away with DPI that low.
 If you go to print your work though, you’ll be faced with a low resolution image and probably be bummed about it.

 When printing your art, you’ll want 300 DPI.
 There’s no real benefit to going much higher than that.
 You won’t notice better quality images, but you will notice a smaller layer limit, which can be frustrating.

-So, set your DPI to 300 and call it a day.
+So, unless you have specific reasoning, set your DPI to 300 and call it a day.
 Don’t overthink it.

 The easiest way to do this is within the custom canvas creation settings.
 You can set the size and DPI of your image all in one place and be guaranteed that everything is good to go.